midhunkalarikkal/FullDomain/Notes/Nodejs.md

 ------------------------
 1. Application level middleware
 ----------------------------------
-that are bound to the entire application and are executed on every incoming request Example :- Body parsing middleware
+That are bound to the entire application and are executed on every incoming request Example :- Body parsing middleware

 2. Router level middleware